fabiommendes/craftinginterpreters/book/introduction.md

 ## The Second Interpreter

-So in the next part, we start all over again, but this time in Rust.
-Rust is the perfect language for understanding how an implementation _really_ works, all the way down to the bytes in memory and the code flowing through the CPU.
+So in the next part, we start all over again, but this time in C. C is the perfect language for understanding how an implementation _really_ works, all the way down to the bytes in memory and the code flowing through the CPU.

-#TODO: A big reason that we're using Rust is so I can show you things Rust is
-particularly good at, but that _does_ mean you'll need to be pretty comfortable with it.
+A big reason that we're using C is so I can show you things C is particularly good at, but that _does_ mean you'll need to be pretty comfortable with it.
 You don't have to be the reincarnation of Dennis Ritchie, but you shouldn't be spooked by pointers either.

 If you aren't there yet, pick up an introductory book on C and chew through it, then come back here when you're done.
 In return, you'll come away from this book